meirelesff/genderBR/cran-comments.md

-* This time, the DESCRIPTION contains a reference to the API from where the package retrives data (<https://censo2010.ibge.gov.br/nomes/>)

-This submission replaces a previous version removed from CRAN.
-It fixes the error found in CRAN routine checks -- because of an @example that used external data from an API that is now under \dontrun.
-Moreover, this version improves by implementing:

-- A few minor bug fixes that make the packages' functions more robust;
-- Several new internal input tests;
-- New unit tests.
+This is a new version of the genderBR package that includes several improvements and new features.
+The most notable changes in this release are:

+- Added support for the 2022 IBGE names API through a new `year` argument in `get_gender`, which allows users to access the most recent data for gender prediction in Brazil
 - Removed the `magrittr` dependency by switching to R's native pipe.
-- Added support for the 2022 IBGE names API through a new `year` argument in `get_gender`.

-All these improvements aim to make the package more stable.
-Moreover, I plan to work on new features and commit myself to continue releasing bug fixes and minor updates.

 ## Test environments